Inpatient and Outpatient Services for Kidney Care

 Our team of specialists include nutritionists and social workers who will help you learn how to manage your kidney condition.
 By carefully following your treatment plan, you may be able to slow the progression of your disorder.
 Our goal is to help you live a productive and healthy life.

-St. Francis Hospital & Heart Center®, Good Samaritan Hospital, Mercy Hospital, St. Catherine of Siena Hospital, and St. Joseph Hospital are rated by U.S. News & World Report as high performing in kidney failure.
+St. Francis Hospital & Heart Center®, Good Samaritan University Hospital, St. Catherine of Siena Hospital, and St. Joseph Hospital are rated by U.S. News & World Report as high performing in kidney failure.

 Catholic Health's Dialysis Unit at Catherine of Siena Hospital (Smithtown, NY) is unique to the area.
 The unit, located within the hospital, gives patients convenient access to a multidisciplinary team of experts and immediate emergency care if necessary.

 Conditions We Treat & Services We Offer

 Catholic Health nephrologists play an important role in designing individual treatment plans for your diagnosed condition.
 They work closely with nurse practitioners, registered nurses, physician assistants, social workers and support staff for comprehensive care.